 Toe 6: Carbon dioxide emissions from purchased and sold energy

 Production of thermo-mechanical pulp is energy intensive, but carbon dioxide emissions are still low thanks to the electricity purchased from fossil-free sources such as nuclear, water, solar and wind power.
 On average, emissions are about 17–18 kg per tonne of paper.

 Toe 7: Carbon dioxide emissions from transports

 Reducing carbon dioxide emissions from transport is a high-priority issue.
 Every day, a large number of trucks with wood and wood chips arrive at the paper mills, but a change has taken place – longer transports now travel by train or ship instead of by truck.
 On average, emissions resulting from incoming transports are around 15–20 kg per tonne of paper.
 The paper mills have also improved the debarking process so that a larger part of the wood can be used in the production process.
 This achievement has made it possible to reduce the amount of purchased wood, resulting in fewer transports.

 The emissions generated by shipping paper reels to Holmen’s customers around the world have not been included, since they are difficult to estimate.
 However, continuous efforts to improve our approach to transports are underway and we evaluate and impose sustainability requirements on our suppliers.

-Anyone who is interested in comparing the climate footprint of different papers, or who wants to find out about carbon dioxide emissions for their paper purchases can find a report presenting the carbon footprint of the various products online.
-The emissions vary between 82 and 172 kg per tonne of paper.
+Anyone who is interested in comparing the climate footprint of different papers, or who wants to find out about carbon dioxide emissions for their paper purchases can find a report presenting the carbon footprint of all products from Holmen Paper free to download online.
+The emissions from the production of our paper vary between 82 and 172 kilograms per tonne of paper.
 For example, this can be compared to the 4.5 tonnes of carbon dioxide that an average Swede emits per year, or an average US climate footprint of 16.1 tonnes.